-In fiscal year 2021, the Company is re-focusing on its iron ore project development strategy following Century Metals completing a reverse takeover ("RTO") transaction with Reyna Silver Corp. ("Reyna Silver").
-In late 2020, the Company consolidated ownership of its iron ore projects by the acquisition of our joint venture partner's interests in the Joyce Lake Property and other Labrador iron ore projects, and completed an internal reorganization in particular placing the Joyce Lake Property in a corporate structure suitable for listing on the ASX, with a view to future project development financing.
+In fiscal year 2021, the Company is re-focusing on its iron ore project development strategy following Century Metals completing an RTO transaction with Reyna Silver.
+In late 2020, the Company consolidated ownership of its iron ore projects by the acquisition of our joint venture partner's interests in the Joyce Lake Property and other Labrador iron ore projects, and completed an internal reorganization in particular placing the Joyce Lake Property in a corporate structure suitable for listing, with a view to future project development financing.
 Over the last financial year, COVID-19 continued to significantly impact our Hong Kong food distribution business, yet we maintained sales growth and a net profit for the food segment.
 Over the years, Century management has created demonstrable value in our food segment with rapidly growing annual sales and a profitable fiscal 2021.
-The food segment offers a counter-cyclical complement to our iron ore business as well as the possibility of a future non-core spin-out to crystalize shareholder value.
+The food segment offers a complement to our iron ore business as well as the possibility of a future non-core spin-out to crystalize shareholder value.